-My friend, Ben Greenfield was raised in rural North Idaho.
+My friend, Ben Greenfield, was raised in rural North Idaho.
 He was homeschooled all the way through senior year.
-He calls himself a complete nerd, like president of the chess club complete nerd, like played violin for 13 years, wrote fantasy fictions, spent his whole childhood with his nose in a book.
-He graduated high school at age 15 and started college right after that.
-Played singles and doubles for the men’s tennis team at the age of 16.
+He calls himself a complete nerd, like “president of the chess club” complete nerd; [he] played violin for 13 years, wrote fantasy fictions, spent his whole childhood with his nose in a book.
+He graduated high school at age 15, and started college right after that.
+[He] played singles and doubles for the men’s tennis team at the age of 16.

-If you’re not tired already listening to that, Ben was then accepted into six medical schools but he decided instead to get a masters degree in exercise physiology and biomechanics.
+If you’re not tired already listening to that, Ben was then accepted into six medical schools – but he decided instead to get a masters degree in exercise physiology and biomechanics.
 Then he jumped into the fitness world.
-He opened a bunch of personal training studios and gyms and physiology and biomechanics labs all over the Northwest and he was voted America’s top personal trainer in 2008.
+He opened a bunch of personal training studios and gyms and physiology and biomechanics labs all over the Northwest, and he was voted America’s top personal trainer in 2008.

 Ben: I’m actually 36.
 I got older since whenever you got your hands on that bio, Robyn, apparently.